dafny-lang/dafny/Source/DafnyStandardLibraries/CONTRIBUTING.md

 (or the equivalent modes of the legacy CLI).

-There is also a `DafnyStandardLibraries-notarget.doo` file used when NOT compiling, which provides only the abstract interface declaration.
+There is also a `DafnyStandardLibraries-notarget.doo` file used when NOT compiling, which provides only the bodyless interface declaration.
-Each of the `.doo` files for the target languages replace the abstract interface with the actual implementation, backed by externs.
+Each of the `.doo` files for the target languages replace the bodyless declarations with the actual implementations, backed by externs.
 The current approach is sound but will not scale well in the future, since it repeatedly verifies the common code that consumes the abstract interface for each target language.